Student Led Ministries Urban Initiative

 Bread of Life is a weekly meal-sharing program at Alameda Park where Westmont students - in collaboration with SB ACT and local faith communities - spearhead a unique opportunity to meaningfully engage with our friends without homes in Santa Barbara.

-We meet every Thursday at 5:50 PM in the KSC parking lot above the Dining Commons.
-Transportation is provided.
+We meet every Thursday 6:30-8PM.
+Meet at 6pm at the KSC parking lot above the Dining Commons for transportation.
 So, join us this week!
+For more information contact Didi Bulow: firstname.lastname@example.org

 Conversation Café works to build relationships with the international students in Santa Barbara by providing a safe space for intercultural, interfaith, and interpersonal dialogue at The Loft in downtown Santa Barbara.
 Click here for more information.